-This all means that organizational change management is critical to the success of your digital transformation initiative.
-However, most executives and project teams don’t know how to effectively integrate organizational change management into their projects – assuming they understand what the term “organizational change management” means to begin with.
+Digital transformation entails significant operational changes.
+Whether it’s new business models or new business processes, these types of changes are never easy for organizations and their employees.
+This all means that organizational change management is critical to the success of your digital transformation.
+However, most organizations don’t know how to integrate change management into their projects – assuming they understand what “organizational change management” means to begin with.

-With this in mind, there are a number of “hacks” that executives can leverage to address the people side of their digital transformation or ERP implementation without investing too much time, money or focus.
-These hacks may not be shortcuts, but they are the low-hanging fruit that can typically deliver the most value without requiring a great deal of effort or cost.
-These are the areas that you will likely get the most return on investment.
+With this in mind, there are a number of “hacks” that executives can leverage to address the people side of their digital transformation without investing too much time and money.
+These hacks may not be shortcuts, but they are the low-hanging fruit that can typically deliver the most value at the least cost.
+Here are three hacks that we’ve seen work very well with current and past clients: